The application process for the FTE Awards 2015 is now closed. The winners will be announced at FTE Global 2015

-The 4th Future Travel Experience Awards will celebrate the outstanding efforts of organisations that have gone the extra mile to improve the passenger experience.
+The Future Travel Experience Awards celebrate the outstanding efforts of organisations that have gone the extra mile to improve the passenger experience both on the ground and in-flight.
 Presented to the winners in the presence of their industry peers at the Gala Evening, the Awards will recognise the most innovative, ambitious and effective initiatives and organisations.

 The winners are chosen through consultation with a panel of industry experts, whose identities we keep confidential, to maintain their independence.
 The 5th Future Travel Experience Awards will take place at FTE Global 2015, which will be hosted by McCarran International Airport at the Mandalay Bay Resort, Las Vegas, 9th-11th September 2015.